nicholas-mn/deno-scripts/teable-commit-nfty/README.md

 Checks if [Teable](https://github.com/teableio/teable) has new commits.
-If it does, send a notificiation.
+If it does, send a notification.

 ## Instructions